8.3. Finding Eigenvalues and Eigenvectors¶

 and eig

-functions normalizes the
+functions normalize the

-that eigenvectors may be multiplied by a scalar to match the manual
+eigenvectors may be multiplied by a scalar to match the manual

 calculations.